vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 Contributions are more than welcome:

+>If you are new to the wonderful world of [git](http://git-scm.com/) (version control) &ndash; and/or are uncomfortable with the command line &ndash; download [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/).

 1. Fork this repo. *See* [Fork A Repo | GitHub Help](https://help.github.com/articles/fork-a-repo).
 1. Create a branch (`git checkout -b my_feature_branch`).
 1. Commit your changes (`git commit -am "Added a sweet feature"`).
 1. Push to the branch (`git push origin my_feature_branch`).
 1. Create a Pull Request from your branch into the master branch of this repo (please be sure to provide enough detail, so I can decipher your proposed changes). *See* [Collaborating | GitHub Help](https://help.github.com/categories/63/articles).

->If you are new to the wonderful world of [git](http://git-scm.com/) (version control) &ndash; and/or are uncomfortable with the command line &ndash; download [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/).

 ## Introduction

 For many years, there were barriers surrounding the many unsatisfied Microsoft Windows users yearning for more and some Mac OS X users that developed an itch for tinkering with open-source tools.
-Namely, they didn't have:
+Namely, they did not have:

 * the cash-flow or desire to pick up a dedicated Linux box; _or_
-* the technical expertise to create a dual-boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.
+* the technical expertise to create a dual-boot environment &ndash; that is, a partition on their local hard drive from which to boot a Linux environment, side-by-side with Windows.
+	* Besides, dual-boot environments carry the inconvenience of having to reboot your computer every time you want to work with the other OS (so much for multitasking!).

 Well, ladies 'n gentlemen ... drum roll, please ...